 Hit the pool and the open water (at the time of day of your race) before race day in the full gear you’re planning on using.
 This is the perfect chance to make any last-minute changes.
 You might find that you need goggles with a different tint, depending on the angle of the sun, or more body glide in certain areas.

-More experienced triathletes seldom have issues feeling comfortable with their gear, but every once in awhile it can be good to try something new just to see if you’ve hit a gear rut.
+More experienced triathletes seldom have issues feeling comfortable with their gear, but every once in a while it can be good to try something new just to see if you’ve hit a gear rut.
 Who knows, a different style of goggle or different brand of swimsuit might be just the thing to make you feel more positive and confident about your swim and will also add a positive change to your triathlon training programme.

 Lubricants and plastic bags?